yahoo/AppDevKit/README.md

 [![codecov](https://codecov.io/gh/yahoo/AppDevKit/branch/master/graph/badge.svg)](https://codecov.io/gh/yahoo/AppDevKit)
 [![CocoaPods](https://img.shields.io/cocoapods/v/AppDevKit.svg?maxAge=2592000?style=flat-square)](https://cocoapods.org/?q=appdevkit)

-AppDevKit is an iOS development library that provides developers fundamental features for their everyday iOS app development needs.
-It has been used by Yahoo’s iOS app production for 3 years, and future outsourcing apps will also be using AppDevKit.
-The stability and scalability has been verified on these production apps.
-It makes difficult development tasks easier and has saved 30% development time in real case.
-It also covers incompatibility issues caused by different iOS platforms.
+AppDevKit is an iOS development library that provides developers with useful features to fulfill their everyday iOS app development needs.

+Yahoo’s Taiwan based iOS app development team has been using this development kit for the past three years, and we plan future apps to use AppDevKit as well.
+Our use of this code in many apps helped improve its stability and utility.
+We find these libraries help address some incompatibility issues found in different iOS versions, and overall make app development easier and our apps operate more consistently.

-It has 5 major parts that include command, user interfaces, animate, image and list view support libraries.
-Please leverage AppDevKit in your iOS project or join our development group of AppDevKit.
-We will maintain this project for you.
+AppDevKit has five major parts that include command, user interfaces, animations, image view, and list view support libraries.
+Please feel welcome to use AppDevKit in your iOS projects as it is licensed under the permissive open source BSD license.

-If you have any idea to improve this project, please feel free to contact with me (**cfsung@yahoo-inc.com**) and core team (**app-dev-kit@yahoo-inc.com**) or send **Pull Request** to us.
-Thank you.
+You can help contribute improvements to this project too.
+If you have suggestions, corrections, or enhancements, please send us a pull request.
+If you have questions for the team, you can contact **cfsung@yahoo-inc.com** directly, or the core team at **app-dev-kit@yahoo-inc.com**.
+Thank you for checking this out.

 <img src="img/AppDevKit-Sticker.png">